ijnekenamay/picotracker_alt-pcb/README.md

 - This also uses Kailh Choc V1 for the keycaps because of my personal taste.
 - You can change any specification by yourself if you have access to Kicad.
 - [See image for values of components around MIDI.](https://raw.githubusercontent.com/ijnekenamay/picotracker_alt-pcb/main/images/MIDI_resistor_value.jpg)
 - I designed a back panel that could be output with a 3D printer because I felt the microspeaker needed box resonance.
-Also, I have not tried it myself, but if you would like to try it, please see the STL data.
+Also, if you would like to try it, please see the STL data.
 Feedback is welcome.
 - <img src="https://raw.githubusercontent.com/ijnekenamay/picotracker_alt-pcb/main/images/3d_BP.png" width="400">

 ## BOM